CronTool

 Use cron to schedule API calls

-If you are anything like us, you have to repeatedly schedule API calls in order to send emails, generate reports and schedule maintenance jobs.
+If you're anything like us, you have to repeatedly schedule API calls in order to send emails, generate reports and run maintenance jobs.

 Read more